 High-Demand Apprenticeship Occupations:

 Temple University Health System a major provider of care to low-income, un-insured Philadelphians and Medicare and/or Medicaid recipients partnered with the Center for Social Policy and Community Development and the District 1199C Training & Upgrading Fund to develop a Community Health Worker (CHW) curriculum and begin offering intensive, short-term, competency-driven training to qualified economically-disadvantaged students.
 During their training, students participate in simulated patient experiences and role plays, explore real-life case scenarios, and hear from expert practitioners incorporated into program faculty and as guest speakers.
 Job readiness training is also folded into the curriculum to prepare students for success in the healthcare workplace.
-Registered Apprenticeship offers the opportunity for employer customization of the CHW training process, enabling employers to stipulate additional, alternative skills and competencies they are seeking in new CHW employees, while offering employees a portable Certificate upon completion of their apprenticeship.
+Apprenticeship offers the opportunity for employer customization of the CHW training process, enabling employers to stipulate additional, alternative skills and competencies they are seeking in new CHW employees, while offering employees a portable Certificate upon completion of their apprenticeship.
 CHW apprentices increase their earnings incrementally as they master the skills and competencies their job requires.

 These resources provide the information and building blocks you need to start designing your apprenticeship program.